harpooncorp/docs/docs/source/azure.rst

 * Coming soon

-How to retrieve Azure crednetials
+How to retrieve Azure credentials
 ------------------

 * Coming soon